ionic-team/capacitor-plugins/storage/README.md

 The Storage API provides a simple key/value persistent store for lightweight data.

-Mobile OS's may periodically clear data set in `window.localStorage`, so this API should be used instead.
+Mobile OSs may periodically clear data set in `window.localStorage`, so this API should be used instead.
 This API will fall back to using `localStorage` when running as a Progressive Web App.